 - She is a three-year mentor for Community of Stories, a gathering of high school students and social services clients to connect and understand.

-- She attended this year’s Erma Bombeck Writer’s Workshop, hoping a little bit of Erma rubbed off on her writing.
+- She attended 2016’s Erma Bombeck Writer’s Workshop, hoping a little bit of Erma rubbed off on her writing.

 Publishing & Poetry